Codesee-io/docs/docs/install/setup-cra.md

       // add CodeSee babel plugin
       if (env === 'development') {
         const babelLoaderConfig = config.module.rules[1].oneOf[2];
+        // Set hosted: true when using CodeSee Hosted.
-        babelLoaderConfig.options.plugins.push(["@codesee/instrument", { hosted: true }]);
+        // This parameter defaults to false, so you can leave it out if using CodeSee Local. babelLoaderConfig.options.plugins.push(["@codesee/instrument", { hosted: true }]);
       }